dridi1/ProjectSondage/README.md

 ## ⚙️ Usage

-* Access the app in your browser at `http://localhost:8501`.
+* Access the app in your browser at `http://localhost:8501` or `https://projectsondage.streamlit.app/`.
 * Use the sidebar to upload your own data (Excel/CSV) or rely on the default dataset.
 * Navigate through tabs to explore data, generate samples, and download results.